 3. Rights and Responsibilities Notice: The Employer will provide a rights and responsibilities notice each time an eligibility notice is required.
 This notice includes numerous pieces of information, including the Employer’s designated 12 month FMLA leave year, whether a certification and other documentation will be required, whether the Employer will require the use of paid time off benefits while the employee is on leave, and a number of other rights and responsibilities of the employee.

-4. Designation Notice: Once the Employer has determined that a leave is FMLA-qualifying, the Employer will provide written notice to an employee who has requested FMLA leave either designating the leave as FMLA-qualifying or notifying the employee that the leave does not qualify as FMLA leave.
-The notice must be provided within five (5) business days after the Employer determines if the leave is FMLA-qualifying.
-If the leave qualifies, the notice must specify the amount of leave that will be counted as FMLA leave if known, and if not known at that time, a designation notice must be provided upon the employee’s request but no more often than every 30 days (if leave was taken during the prior 30 days).
+4. Designation Notice: Once the Employer has determined that a leave is FML-qualifying, the Employer will provide written notice to an employee who has requested FML leave either designating the leave as FML-qualifying or notifying the employee that the leave does not qualify as FML leave.
+The notice must be provided within five (5) business days after the Employer determines if the leave is FML-qualifying.
+If the leave qualifies, the notice must specify the amount of leave that will be counted as FML leave if known, and if not known at that time, a designation notice must be provided upon the employee’s request but no more often than every 30 days (if leave was taken during the prior 30 days).
 The notice must also state whether a fitness-for-duty certification will be required.

 4 5.
 Employee's Notice Responsibility - Eligible employees requiring FML shall notify the Employer not less than thirty (30) days prior to the date such leave is to begin by completing a written application for FML.

 However, where the need for leave is not foreseeable thirty (30) days in advance, the employee shall complete the applicable Form and provide as much advance notice as practicable.
-Leave forms shall be submitted to the employee's immediate Employer who shall forward them to the Employer.
+Leave forms shall be submitted to the employee's immediate supervisor who shall forward them to the Employer.

 Where an employee has no valid excuse for a delay in notice, the Employer may delay the leave until thirty (30) days after the notice has been received.
 Absent unusual circumstances, employees must comply with the Employer’s usual and customary notice and procedural requirements for requesting leave.
-If an employee fails to comply with the Employer’s usual notice and procedures, absent unusual circumstances, the Employer may delay or deny FMLA-protected leave.
+If an employee fails to comply with the Employer’s usual notice and procedures, absent unusual circumstances, the Employer may delay or deny FML-protected leave.
 The 30 day advanced notice requirement for foreseeable leave does not apply to qualifying exigency leave when a covered family member is called to active duty in the Armed Forces.

 5 6.
 Initial Certification: